calbertts/formatcss/README.md

 # Format CSS from Command Line

-This utility uses https://github.com/senchalabs/cssbeautify to perform the beautify process
+This is not intended to be fast but be small and portable in embedded systems and containers.

-Also it uses https://github.com/substack/minimist to parse command line arguments
+It uses https://github.com/senchalabs/cssbeautify to perform the beautify process, as well as https://github.com/substack/minimist to parse command line arguments.

 ## How to install